azap2124/bellabeat_case_study_sql/README.md

 #### User Insights
 I was interested in finding out how often each user utilized their FitBit devices in the daily_activity dataset.
 To do this, I ran the following code:
 ```
+--- Categorizing users by how much they used their FitBit devices
 SELECT id,
 COUNT (id) AS total_logged,
 	CASE